Copernican Revolution: Nicolaus Copernicus

 Copernicus studied at Bologna University during 1496–1501, where he became the assistant of Domenico Maria Novara da Ferrara.
 He is known to have studied the Epitome in Almagestum Ptolemei by Peuerbach and Regiomontanus (printed in Venice in 1496) and to have performed observations of lunar motions on 9 March 1497.
 Copernicus went on to develop an explicitly heliocentric model of planetary motion, at first written in his short work Commentariolus some time before 1514, circulated in a limited number of copies among his acquaintances.
-He continued to refine his system until publishing his larger work, De revolutionibus orbium coelestium (1543), which contained detailed diagrams and tables.
+He continued to refine his system until publishing his larger work, De revolutionibus orbium coelestium (1543), which contains detailed diagrams and tables.

 The Copernican model makes the claim of describing the physical reality of the cosmos, something which the Ptolemaic model was no longer believed to be able to provide.
 Copernicus removed Earth from the center of the universe, set the heavenly bodies in rotation around the Sun, and introduced Earth's daily rotation on its axis.
 While Copernicus's work sparked the "Copernican Revolution", it did not mark its end.
-In fact, Copernicus's own system had multiple shortcomings that would have to be amended by later astronomers.
+In fact, Copernicus's own system had multiple shortcomings that would have to be amended by later astronomers and led to our current understanding of astronomy.

-Copernicus did not only come up with a theory regarding the nature of the sun in relation to the earth, but thoroughly worked to debunk some of the minor details within the geocentric theory.
+Copernicus did not only come up with a theory regarding the nature of the Sun in relation to the Earth, but thoroughly worked to debunk some of the minor details within the geocentric theory.
 In his article about heliocentrism as a model, author Owen Gingerich writes that in order to persuade people of the accuracy of his model, Copernicus created a mechanism in order to return the description of celestial motion to a “pure combination of circles.”
 Copernicus’s theories made a lot of people uncomfortable and somewhat upset.
+Copernicus was criticised because his theories did not completely align with the teachings of the Catholic Church, leading to the later Galileo affair.
 Even with the scrutiny that he faced regarding his conjecture that the universe was not centered around the Earth, he continued to gain support- other scientists and astrologists even posited that his system allowed a better understanding of astronomy concepts than did the geocentric theory.